 Dates may change

 As a business, Matariki is a new public holiday that lands on a Friday rather than most public holidays in New Zealand that land on a Monday.
 It’s important to know that the Matariki dates may change, with the Matariki Advisory Group established by the Government to determine the dates for the next 30 years.
 The day will always fall on a Friday.
 However, it will change each year, depending on the Friday.
+Businesses and courier services will generally not run on public holidays.

 If your business continues to run on Matariki, you’ll need to know how to pay your employees.
 Employees are entitled to be paid at least time and a half for any hours they work on a public holiday.
 This includes any shift work that falls on Matariki.
 Read more from the Government about employee pay on Matariki here.